Advanced-Programming-1401/Second-Assignment/report.md

 ## Testing and Evaluation
 To make sure the program works properly, I checked the results with the correct weather information of that city.
 ## Conclusion
-This assignment helped me to lean how to use JSON objects.
+This assignment helped me to learn how to use JSON objects.